pachyderm/docs/content/latest/reference/helm-values/pachw.md

 > `6 * 6 * 1.5 = 54`

-### minReplica
+### minReplicas

-Workloads that constantly process storage and compaction tasks because they are committing rapidly may want to increase minReplicas to have instances on standby
+Workloads that constantly process storage and compaction tasks because they are committing rapidly may want to increase minReplicas to have instances on standby.

 ### nodeSelectors